-It works because at the core of this archetypal mysterious ghost intruder lurks a great hybrid archetype, and unassimilated animus for mom Amelia (Essie Davis), representing her dark wish fulfillment (to be free of her difficult brat once and for all), and a grim devouring father figure for the boy, Samuel (Noah Wiseman).
-This nightmare figure, common to sleep paralysis, waits until you're almost asleep, or trying to spend a little me-time, if you know what I mean, then starts thumping on doors or rattling chains, hammering away at your nerves as you try to repress your inner rage, until it breaks off and comes back in poltergeist form and your sense of reality shifts and the border between dreams and reality collapses.
+It works because at the core of this archetypal mysterious ghost intruder lurks a great hybrid archetype, and unassimilated animus for mom Amelia (Essie Davis), representing her dark id/shadow wish fulfillment (to be free of her difficult brat once and for all), and a grim devouring father figure for the boy, Samuel (Noah Wiseman).
+We all know this nightmare figure, so common to sleep paralysis, usually the opposite gender to us, they wait until we're almost asleep, or trying to spend a little me-time, if you know what I mean, then start thumping on doors or rattling chains, hammering away at our nerves as we try to repress your inner rage, until it breaks off and comes back in poltergeist form and your sense of reality shifts and the border between dreams and reality collapses.

-And Kent gets it--probably better than any filmmaker yet--how nightmarishly gigantic adult caregivers seem when in the eyes small apprehensive children.
-I had forgotten it myself, having not been a child in quite awhile, but Kent brings it all back, to ground zero of childhood nightmares.
-Even Kubrick never quite dared deal with that monstrously large element.
+And Kent gets it--probably better than any filmmaker yet--how gigantic adults seem in the eyes small apprehensive children.
+I had forgotten it myself, having not been a child in quite awhile, but Kent brings it all back, to ground zero of childhood nightmares, that sense of relative smallness.
+Even Kubrick never quite dared deal with that monstrously large parent element.
 The one time Jack Torrance seemed bigger than normal he was looming over a model of the maze and neither mom nor son could see him.
-But Kent shows how children see themselves as normal size and adults as giants.
-As her mood gets blacker, Amelia gradually seems to grow, our perspective changes and she's shot from low angles, and her anger at Samuel morphs her (sans CGI or make-up--just great acting) into some dark evil thing.
+But Kent shows how children see themselves as normal size and adults as (relative) giants.
+As her mood gets blacker, Amelia gradually seems to grow to ogre-size; our perspective changes and she's shot from low angles, and her anger at Samuel morphs her (sans CGI) into some dark evil thing.

 When I was very young I used to have nightmares about my mom creeping into my room like a vampire to drink my blood.
-I can still remember how she moved in those nightmares, like she was simultaneously swimming in slow motion and moving too fast to escape.
+I can still remember how she moved, like she was simultaneously swimming in slow motion and moving too fast to run away from.
 When I was scared in the dead of night I'd run in to her room to wake her so she could stand guard while I went to the bathroom.
 This one time though, she sat up slowly and straight like a vampire rising from a coffin and moaned really low... and it was like my nightmare was coming true.
 I knelt in submission, buried my head in my hands and started crying and screaming, "I'm your son!
 I'm your son!!"